cs3157/recitations/recitation-6.md

 ### Processes ###

-one-to-one programs-processes is not a thing!
+One-to-one programs-processes is not a thing!
 A program is a packaged set of instructions, where as a process is an instance of a program.
 A program can have many processes associated with it.
 For those of you familiar with Java, program is to process as class is to class instance.
 Each process has a unique, non-negative numeric identifier known as the **process ID**.

 #### Creating New Processes with fork/exec ####

 We can create new processes using the `fork` system call.
 The caller of fork is known as the parent process and the process getting created is known as the child process.

-`fork()` will split your process into two new processes, each one executing forward from the point of the fork.
-It is called once in the parent, but returns
+`fork()` will split your process into two new processes, each one executing forward from the point of the fork. `fork()` is called once in the parent, but returns
 twice: once in the parent and once in the child.
 The return value of `fork()` depends on if it's executing within the child process or parent process. `fork()` will return the process id of the child if it's executing within the parent, and